Being an Executor Carries Responsibility & Risk

 - Second marriage or outdated Will

-- Poorly prepared Wills so insufficient provision is made
+- Poorly prepared Wills with insufficient provision for dependents

-- Estranged family being left out of the Will
+- Estranged family members left out of the Will

 Challenging the Will

 In terms of challenging a Will, most fall into two categories.
-Claims brought under the Inheritance (Provision for Family and Dependants) Act 1975 or those that challenge the validity of the Will.
-If someone has told you that they intend to bring a claim against the estate, as Executor, you need to take advice immediately.
+Claims brought under the Inheritance (Provision for Family and Dependants) Act 1975 or those that question if the Will is valid.
+If someone has told you that they intend to bring a claim against the Estate, you need to take advice immediately as Executor.

 You must remain objective in this situation.
-Your principal job is to carry out the wishes of the person who has died.
+Your main job is to carry out the wishes of the person who has died.
 That said, stepping away isn’t always easy, especially if you are close to the family.
-But remember, if you don’t, you run the risk of a costs order being made against you.
+But remember, if you don’t, you run the risk of personally paying for costs.

 Executor & Beneficiary

-For those of us with more than one child, it’s not uncommon to name all children as Co-Executors to avoid showing favouritism.
+Many people with more than one child, name all their children as Co-Executors to avoid showing favouritism.
 But this may not bode well for all families.
-If a claim is brought against the estate, then you will be effectively wearing two hats.
-However, it’s only in your capacity as a beneficiary that you are entitled to defend any claims that have been brought.
+If someone claims the Estate, you will be effectively wearing two hats.
+You can only defend a claim as a beneficiary not in your capacity as Executor.

 Conflicts of Interest

-A conflict of interest can easily arise where the Executor is also a beneficiary.
-The high profile case of Heath v Heath is a good example.
-Ultimately, the court removed Timothy Heath as executor as it was judged that there was a clear conflict of interest when he challenged the allocation of his mother’s property in her Will, which he was responsible for distributing.
+A conflict of interest can quickly arise where the Executor is also a beneficiary.
+The high-profile case of Heath v Heath is a good example.
+Ultimately, the court removed Timothy Heath as Executor.
+There was a clear conflict of interest when he challenged the allocation of his mother’s property in her Will, which he was responsible for distributing.

 An Executor must, by law, pay all tax owed before distributing the inheritances to the beneficiaries named in the Will.
-It might be tempting to pay before your calculations are confirmed, but remember, if you end up with insufficient funds in the estate, you will be personally liable for any/all tax owed.
+It may be tempting to pay before your calculations are confirmed, but remember that you will be personally liable for any/all tax owed if you end up with insufficient funds in the Estate.

 Department of Work & Pensions (DWP)

-If the deceased was receiving means-tested benefits when they died, you MUST NOT distribute the estate until you have clear confirmation that the assets and or income were correctly declared in life and take account of the benefits that were claimed.
+Pension arrangements are often complicated.
+Suppose the deceased was receiving means-tested benefits when they died.
+In that case, you MUST NOT distribute the Estate until you have explicit confirmation that the assets and or income were correctly declared in life and take account of the claimed benefits.
 If you distribute and there has been an incorrect claim, you will be personally liable.

 Accounts & Expenses

-You must also keep certain documents after you value the estate, including any documents showing how you have distributed money, property or personal belongings from the estate.
-Finally, a copy of the accounts should be sent to the beneficiaries.
+You must also keep certain documents after you value the Estate, including any records showing how you have distributed money, property or personal belongings.
+Finally, the Executor must send a copy of the accounts to the beneficiaries.

 Out of Pocket Expenses & Payment for Professional Executor

-When it comes to the costs involved in appointing a professional Executor, there’s usually a clause covering expenses to be included in the Will, although the family or beneficiaries do have the right to request the role be set aside.
+When it comes to the costs involved in appointing a professional Executor, there’s usually a clause covering expenses in the Will.
+However, the family or beneficiaries have the right to request the role be set aside.

 Administering an estate involves a lot of paper, financial and tax work.
 It’s an important role that can often be challenging and time-consuming.
 So, if you’re considering taking on the role, make sure you’re aware of what’s expected, including any potential pitfalls, before you accept.